 Understanding your customers’ needs is the basis of an effective and comprehensive marketing automation strategy.
 Marketing automation is more than scheduling email sends; it’s segmenting audiences, targeted messaging, social media scheduling, advertising, measuring marketing effectiveness on and offline, education and nurture-focused strategy, and strategy execution.

-As of 2020, 68% of businesses are using automation for some aspect of their marketing; whether that’s lead generation emails, video distribution, social media posting, lead segmentation, or any other use.
-As of 2017, marketing automation has been expected to grow 31% each year.
+As of 2020, 68% of businesses are using automation for some aspect of their marketing, whether that’s lead generation emails, video distribution, social media posting, lead segmentation, or any other use.
+Marketing automation is expected to grow by 31% each year.

 Benefits of Marketing Automation